V-Mayya/V-Mayya/README.md

     - Economic perspectives of climate effects on health (using distributed lag non-linear models & meta-regressions) (while working as a MITACs research intern)

 - **Others**:
-    - STATA: Statistical and Econometric Analysis of the determinants of dealer profits & variables that influence earnings (using multiple regression analysis and testing for heteroskedasticity, multicollinearity and others).
+    - STATA: Statistical and Econometric Analysis of the determinants of dealer profits & variables that influence earnings (using multiple regression analysis and resolving heteroskedasticity, multicollinearity, specification bias and more)
     - HTML, CSS: Responsive web design projects
     - Swift & Xcode: IOS educational app (currently not maintained)